 For example, if it is a busy season and the business needs someone to help with the workflow, they can bring in a contingent worker instead of hiring a seasonal employee.
 When the busy season rolls around next year, they can call on this freelancer again – an option they are less likely to have with previous seasonal employees.

 Each year, more freelancers join the gig economy than the year before.
-It is not a straight-line sort of increase, it is an upward curve.
-If this trend continues, it will not be long before the gig economy supplies work for a majority of the working class.
+It is not a straight-line sort of increase to this gig economy statistic, it is an upward curve.
+If this gig economy trend continues, it will not be long before the gig economy supplies work for a majority of the working class.

 A number this high is a pretty significant indicator of what the workplace will look like in the future.
 Millennials have already started to change the way that large companies view gig workers.
 As they continue to take higher positions of power, these numbers will likely increase even more.